The Five Career-Defining Moments of Jose Ramirez’s Boxing Career

 2) Ramirez’s Humanitarian Efforts Outside The Ring

-Jose Ramirez, along with Rick Mirigian, built a lot of support in the Fresno area, as Ramirez’s felt the need to give back to those in his community.
+Jose Ramirez, built a lot of support in the Fresno area, as Ramirez’s felt the need to give back to those in his community.
 He put on a lot of shows in his home region offering fighters a chance to fight on massive cards, something a lot of the fighters didn’t take advantage of.

 During Donald Trump’s presidential term, Ramirez would use the language of “pro-immigrant and proud.”
 Ramirez, who grew up in a town based around farm-labour was a voice for the voiceless and always tried to champion causing that could create funding, job growth, and betterment for Mexican-American, in particular, who were being exploited, or not given fair finnicial treatment.